Niketkumardheeryan/ML-CaPsule/Battery_Drain_Analysis/README.md

 8. **The analysis is exploratory rather than causal.**
    Correlation and visualization can identify associations, but they cannot establish that one variable directly causes battery drain.
 More rigorous statistical testing or predictive modeling would be required for causal or predictive claims.

-## Important Interpretation Note

-The project should use terms such as **"associated with", "related to", or "shows a relationship with"** rather than claiming that a variable **"causes"** battery drain.

-For example:

-> Higher CPU usage is associated with battery drain.

-is more appropriate than:

-> Higher CPU usage causes battery drain.

-## Limitations

-- The project is based on exploratory analysis and does not establish causality.
-- Missing rows are removed rather than imputed.
-- Correlation alone does not measure statistical significance.
-- No predictive model is required because this project is focused on analysis.
-- The analysis does not control for all possible confounding factors.
-- Stronger conclusions would require statistical hypothesis testing and/or a predictive modeling stage.

 ## Technologies Used